How to Start an HVAC Business in 2026: The Complete Guide

 HVAC is one of the most seasonal businesses you can run.
 July and August are a sprint.
 December and January are a sprint.
 April and October?
 Crickets.

-If you don't plan for this, the slow months will eat you alive.
+If you do not plan for this, the slow months will eat you alive.

 Cash Flow Management

-The simplest approach: during your peak months, set aside 25–30% of your revenue in a separate savings account.
-Don't touch it.
-That money exists to cover your fixed costs (insurance, vehicle payment, software, phone) during the months when call volume drops significantly.
+The simplest approach: during peak months, set aside 25% to 30% of revenue in a separate savings account and do not touch it.
+That money covers fixed costs (insurance, vehicle payment, software, phone) when call volume drops.

 Revenue Smoothing Strategies

 This is where maintenance agreements become your best friend again.
-If you've sold 80 maintenance agreements by the end of year one, you've got scheduled work during every slow month.
-Spring tune-ups in March, April, and May.
-Fall tune-ups in September, October, and November.
-That's billable work when the phone isn't ringing for emergency repairs.
+Sell 80 agreements in year one and you have scheduled work every slow month: spring tune-ups in March through May, fall tune-ups in September through November.
+That is billable work when the emergency phone is quiet.

-• Indoor air quality services — duct cleaning, air purifier installations, humidity control.
-These aren't seasonal.
+• Indoor air quality services: duct cleaning, air purifier installs, humidity control.
+Not seasonal.

-• Commercial maintenance contracts — commercial systems need year-round attention regardless of season.
+• Commercial maintenance contracts: commercial systems need attention regardless of season.

-• Water heater services — if you're licensed for it, water heaters break year-round and the work complements your HVAC skills.
+• Water heater services: if you are licensed for it, water heaters break year-round and complement your HVAC skills.

-The takeaway: The HVAC businesses that survive year one are the ones that plan for February while they're sprinting through July.
-Build your maintenance agreement base aggressively and save during peak months.
+The takeaway: The HVAC businesses that survive year one plan for February while sprinting through July.
+Build your maintenance base aggressively and save during peak months.

 Your First Year Timeline

-Here's a realistic timeline for going from "I'm doing this" to a functioning HVAC business.
+A realistic path from "I'm doing this" to a functioning HVAC business.

 • Apply for contractor license and permits

-• Get your EIN or CRA Business Number, open a business bank account
+• Get your EIN, open a business bank account

 • Start shopping for insurance